VA Spouse Benefits

 Senior Planning can help.
 Knowing how the process works, and knowing what you are eligible for, can help you make the right decision for you or your family.

 In general, surviving spouses of deceased veterans need to make sure they meet four main criteria.
-These criteria are things like former spousal military employment, medical need, income requirements, and current marriage status.
+Criteria that must be met: former spousal military employment, medical need, income limit, and current marriage status.

 Military requirements- To be eligible for Aid and Attendance, surviving spouses must have had a veteran spouse who served at least 90 days of active duty, with at least one day during active wartime, and with an honorable/general discharge.